BlenMiner/Windinator/Documentation/windinator-docs/docs/index.md

 ## Integrate in your Project

 Windinator works with the built-in Unity UI system, it was built to be compatible with existing workflows and other UI tools.
+You will need to have **TextMeshPro** imported inside your project since Windinator uses it for displaying text.

 ### What are Windows?